Summary

 • member functions (often called methods): the procedures to work with the data (or with the class)

-An object is an instance of class.
-Just as you can make physically real, existing and delicious cookies following a recipe; you can make real, memory-occupying and data-containing objects of a class.
+An object is an instance of a class.
+Just as you can make physically real, existing and delicious cookies following a recipe; you can make real, memory-occupying, and data-containing objects of a class.

 Once again: classes are recipes, objects are cookies!